archivedorg/ipfs-course-tests/README.md

 # Factory24 IPFS Course Tests
-This repo constains all the lesson tests and tasks for the <a href="factory24.org">Factory24 IPFS course available for free on the learning platform.
+This repo constains all the lesson tests and tasks for the Factory24 IPFS course available for free on the learning platform.

 Tests are listed in chronological order for easier access.